quizh001/Project-One/README_file.md

 **Historically, how have these cities performed.
 How have they faired in the last 1, 3 and 5 years in terms of ROI.**

 New York City, despite being an expensive real estate market has had consistently high ROI .
 New York City has been ranked first among cities across the globe in attracting capital, business, and tourists.
-On the other hand, many of the other cities like Jackson, Mississipi have lower home values but rents are relatively higher.
+On the other hand, many of the other cities on our list ,like Jackson, Mississipi have lower home values but rents are relatively higher.
+This is also seen in Scranton, PA, where homevalues are well below the national median.
+This makes it a healthy place to invest.

 **Which cities would give the best ROI projecting one year out**